wp-plugins/socialcloud/readme.txt

 1. Get your free API key by registering an account at http://www.betaout.com

 == Screenshots ==
+1. **Amplify Dashboard** - See the users activity in your publications.
+Sign ups, pageviews, social sharing, comments.
+2. **Manage All you sites** - Have your network single sign on, and get permission only for your own social apps.
+3. **Sign Up Dashboard** - Gamify you viewers experience.
+They can have their own social network on your publication.
+4. **Campaigns** - Give your viewers tools to engage other viewers, and raise voice collectively.

 == Frequently Asked Questions ==